kishorekameshwar/seetest-automation-java-testng/README.md

 change the @Test methods at AndroidApplicationTest \ IOSApplicationTest

-following the code you've exported from SeeTestAutomation
+you can paste the code you've exported from SeeTestAutomation